collective/collective.developermanual/source/performance/instancesthreads.rst

 fills up the request queue of the instance and may time out soon.
 Also a second user may want to access data at the same time, but the only thread is blocked and the CPU idles.
 So the best is to stick users in a load-balancer (bind it to the __ac cookie) to 1 instance with 2 threads (also this can be adjusted dependent on your setup, test it yourself).
 Provide as much instances as you can (memory-consumption and cpu-usage will stop you).
-In such a setup usage of memcached is highly encouraged.
+In such a setup usage of `memcached`_ is highly encouraged.

 If you have almost all anonymous users it is much easier.
 You can provide less instances (here rule-of-thumb 2 per core applies in most cases) and increase threads.
-To many threads are not good, because of the GIL.
+Too many threads are not good, because of the GIL.
 You need to find the number yourself, it depends much on hardware.
 Here - w/o memcached configured - good results can be expected, because memory cache is used efficient.
 Increase objects per connection cache until your memory-consumption stops you and look